In a matter of days the entire fitness industry has gone remote.

 In this article, we introduced you to the principles, tools, and systems that a successful remote coach needs to know.
 If you are starting a remote coaching business then take inventory of how your service does or does not meet the essentials listed above.

 The reality is that it takes experience and education to be an efficient and effective remote coach.
-To continue learning about how to program and implement exercise, behavior, nutrition, as well as the best business systems to deliver this, your next step is our free course, the Coach’s Toolkit.
+To continue learning about how to program and implement exercise, behavior, nutrition, as well as the best business systems to deliver this, your next step is our free course, the Professional Coaching Blueprint.

-The Coach’s Toolkit is an introduction to the OPEX Method of Coaching, which we teach to coaches like you in our flagship course, the OPEX Coaching Certificate Program.
+The Professional Coaching Blueprint is an introduction to the OPEX Method of Coaching, which we teach to coaches like you in our flagship course, the OPEX Coaching Certificate Program.